wvengen/LGIportal/INSTALL.md

 virtual host, access with and without certificates should be allowed.

 Please note that not all browsers will be able to use optional client certificates, like some versions of Internet Explorer and Safari on the Mac.
+These browsers will then only be able to use the LGIportal, not the basic_interface.